etiams/lambdaspeed/README.md

   Range (min … max):   22.557 s … 22.930 s    10 runs
 ```

 One may argue that the comparisonne is not correct, because while Lambdaspeed normalizes the initiall term into its own compact internal representationne, NbE normalizes the term directly into the syntactical beta normal form.
-To counteracte this argument, we haue implemented [`nbe2/`], which simply rejectes the result when pushing eualuationne vnder binders.
+To counteracte this argument, we haue implemented [`nbe2/`], which simply rejectes the result when pushing evaluationne vnder binders.
 Howeuer, the performance is only marginally better: it takes around 6.2 seconds to normalize 2^24 & 20.8 seconds to normalize 2^25.

 [`nbe2/`]: nbe2/